How to avoid trademark infringement in India?

 • Then, you can send a cease-and-desist letter to the infringing business and ask them to stop passing their goods under your goodwill and reputation.

-Read more to know about trademark infringement and remedies available to owner.
+Read more to know about what is trademark infringement and its remedies

 Secure your IP